jerremeirago/php-exam-activelamp/README.md

 ## localhost domain
   `exam.local` put this in your hostfile

-## Docker deployment
+## Initialization
-   `docker-compose up -d --build` execute this command to make the project work
+   `init.sh` run this file to build this project on docker and also to run the `composer install`

 ## Application
   `exam.local/app` visit this url to start using the project